dario24git/xlsx-and-csv-to-vcard/README.md

 - pandas
 - vobject

+The icon used by this software is created by Freepik

 We would like to thank the developers and contributors of these libraries for their valuable work.